-City Region and Growth Deals are long-term agreements between the Scottish Government, the UK Government and councils to improve regional economies
+City Region and Growth Deals are long-term agreements between the Scottish Government, the UK Government and councils to improve regional economies skills in councils and they are competing for these skills with other public and private sector organisations.

 Digital exclusion - in Scotland, 87 per cent of households now have access to the internet.
 Councils need to make sure that they still meet the needs of those without access to digital technology when developing new approaches.
 Residents from rural areas, the elderly, individuals living in poverty and individuals affected by disability, are more likely to be disproportionately affected by digital exclusion.